Southern industrial real estate market vibrant in Q3

 |

-The average occupancy rate reached nearly 82%, equivalent to a net absorption of 116ha, representing a quarterly increase of 66%.
-Long An and Ba Ria - Vung Tau provinces recorded the highest net absorption rates, with 59% and 28%, respectively.
+The average occupancy rate reached nearly 82 percent, equivalent to a net absorption of 116ha, representing a quarterly increase of 66 percent.
+Long An and Ba Ria - Vung Tau provinces recorded the highest net absorption rates, with 59 percent and 28 percent, respectively.

 Cushman & Wakefield forecast that between now and 2026, the future supply is estimated at around 5,700ha, mainly coming from Binh Duong, Dong Nai, Long An, and Ba Ria - Vung Tau provinces.
 Amid high demand, land rental prices are expected to continue the upward trend.